e-son/ESON/README.md

   * `YYYY-MM-DDTHH:MM:SS[.s*]` is the datetime of any second precession without information about timezone.
-  * `YYYY-MM-DDTHH:MM:SS[.s*]<TZO>` is the datetime, where `<TZO>` is an timezone offset from GMT in one of the forms:
+  * `YYYY-MM-DDTHH:MM:SS[.s*]<TZO>` is the datetime, where `<TZO>` is a timezone offset from GMT in one of the forms:
       * `+HH:MM` positive offset
       * `-HH:MM` negative offset
       * `Z` no offset